aljazfrancic/crypto-sniping-bot/README.md

 ## ⚠️ Disclaimer

 This software is for educational purposes only.
 Use at your own risk.
 The authors are not responsible for any financial losses incurred while using this software.

+---

+_This project was coauthored by Aljaž Frančič, ChatGPT, Claude, DeepSeek, and Cursor._